-Once a computing router finds all the candidate node-protecting PQnodes for a given directly attached primary link, it shall follow the procedure in proposed in this section, to choose one or more nodeprotecting R-LFA paths, for destinations reachable through the same primary link in the primary SPF graph.
+Once a computing router finds all the candidate node-protecting POnodes for a given directly attached primary link, it shall follow the procedure in proposed in this section, to choose one or more nodeprotecting R-LFA paths, for destinations reachable through the same primary link in the primary SPF graph.

-To find a node-protecting R-LFA path for a given destination, the computing router needs to pick a subset of PQ-nodes from the candidate node-protecting PQ-space for the corresponding primary nexthop, such that all the path(s) from the PQ-node(s) to the given destination remain unaffected in the event of a node failure of
+To find a node-protecting R-LFA path for a given destination, the computing router needs to pick a subset of PQ-nodes from the candidate node-protecting PQ-space for the corresponding primary nexthop, such that all the path(s) from the PQ-node(s) to the given destination remain unaffected in the event of a node failure of primary nexthop node.
+To ensure this, the computing router will need to ensure that, the primary nexthop node should not be on any of the shortest paths from the PQ-node to the given destination.

 This document proposes an additional forward SPF computation for each of the PQ-nodes, to discover all shortest paths from the PQ-nodes to the destination.
-The additional forward SPF computation for each PQnode, shall help determine, if a given primary nexthop node is on the shortest paths from the PQ-node to the given destination or not.
-To determine if a given PQ-node provides node-protecting alternate for a given destination, the primary nexthop node should not be on any of the shortest paths from the PQ-node to the given destination.
-After running the forward SPF on a PQ-node (from the node-protecting PQspace) the computing router shall run the inequality in Figure 6 below.
+The additional forward SPF computation for each PQnode, shall help determine, if a given primary nexthop node is on the shortest paths from the PQ-node to the given destination or not. determine if a given candidate node-protecting PQ-node provides nodeprotecting alternate for a given destination, the primary nexthop node should not be on any of the shortest paths from the PQ-node to the given destination.
+On running the forward SPF on a candidate node-protecting PQ-node the computing router shall run the inequality in Figure 6 below.
 PQ-nodes that does not qualify the condition for a given destination, does not gaurantee node-protection for the path segment from the PQ-node to the given destination.